Dividend Reinvestment Plan: Definition

-Dividend reinvestment plan is an option offered by the company that allows shareholders to automatically reinvest their cash dividends in the additional shares of the company.
-It is also known as DRP or DRIP.
+A dividend reinvestment plan (DRP or DRIP) is an option offered by the company that allows shareholders to automatically reinvest their cash dividends in the additional shares of the company.
+This plan offers the advantage of compounding earnings.
 Shareholders need to inform the company if they wish to be part of DRIP.
-Shareholders can choose to invest all or some parts of cash dividend into additional shares under this plan.
+The shareholder can choose to invest all or some parts of the cash dividend into additional shares under this plan.

 Third Party-operated DRIPs

 The company might find managing the DRIP costly and time-consuming.
 So they use third parties or transfer agents to manage all the aspects related to DRIP.

 There are some companies in the market that don’t have their own DRIP available.
 Some brokerage houses try to take advantage of this opportunity.
 They provide an option of DRIP on some shares to their clients.
 Brokers reinvest the dividends by buying shares from the open market.
 So, broker-operated DRIPs affect the market price, and shares received through this plan can be sold in the secondary market.

 The following are the advantages of dividend reinvestment plans:

 DRIP is a cost-effective method to accumulate shares as the company charges no brokerage or some brokerage to shareholders.
 Some companies also provide a discount on the market price, so shareholders will be able to buy more shares against the dividend income.
 The DRIP manager might take some initial setup fees, depending on the market.
 However, DRIP is more cost-effective in comparison to buying shares from the open market every time.

 DRIPs are flexible in nature.
 They provide an option to invest small or large amounts in the plan.
 So small investors are also able to start investing with a small amount.
 Due to its flexibility and cost-effectiveness, small investors find it an attractive option.